TNB Theatre School Teaching Staff - 2022/23

 Sydney Hallett

-Senior Musical Theatre
+Instructor: Senior Musical Theatre and Intermediate Musical Theatre (Choreographer)

 Sydney Hallett (she/her) is a dancer, choreographer, and actor based in Fredericton, NB.
 She has a BA Double Major in English (Drama) and Fine Arts (Performance Art) from St. Thomas University.
 She has also trained and performed with Solo Chicken Productions’ ‘The Coop’ since 2017 and has appeared in productions with various other companies around the city including STU Musical Theatre, Theatre St. Thomas, Bard in the Barracks, and NotaBle Acts.